When and where: February 22, 2019, Chesapeake Energy Arena, Oklahoma City, Oklahoma, 9:30 PM ET

-- Jazz are 5-1 ATS in their last 6 when their opponent allows 100 points or more in their previous game
+- Thunder are 4-1 ATS in their last 5 after scoring 100 points or more in the previous game